polterguy/phosphorusfive-dox/chapter-19.md

 The lines between 204 and 338 is fairly well documented in the code, and should be possible to be easily understood, according to their comments.

-At line 338, it is entirely done retrieving and massging the values returned from our database, and can create our widget, before it updates the title, since our _"read emails count"_ has now (obviously) changed.
+At line 338, it is entirely done retrieving and massaging the values returned from our database, and can create our widget, before it updates the title, since our _"read emails count"_ has now (obviously) changed.

 ## Deleting an email